 It’s no surprise that summertime is a more dangerous time on the road.
 School is out, more kids are outside playing on the streets, and more teenagers are driving on the road.

 As exciting as it can be for them, it’s overall more danger for the rest of us.
 For a summer safety tip, drive carefully by being more aware of your surroundings and always driving at the appropriate speed limit.
+The last thing you want is to end up in a car accident for being distracted.

 Aside from that, summer temperatures can be dangerous for your vehicle.
 Extremely warm weather can cause your engine to overheat, and even your tires to blow out in some cases.
 Nothing says buzzkill more than a broken-down car on your summer road trip.
 Be sure to keep up with your car maintenance, especially in this time of the year to avoid any problems.